 Federal Deposit Insurance Corp. v.
 Van Dellen (United States District Court, Central District of California 2012) Led the FDIC's professional liability investigation of the failure of IndyMac Bank and one of two resulting claims that progressed to suit, the first lawsuit filed by the FDIC in connection with the current round of bank failures.
 The 18 month investigation examined dozens of large land acquisition, development and construction loans and was followed by 2 1/2 years of hotly contested litigation in federal court.
 Pre-trial rulings eliminated all of the defendants' affirmative defenses including the business judgment rule, mitigation of damages, regulatory conduct and the economy as an intervening cause of loan losses.
 Part of a three lawyer trial team that took the case though a month long jury trial before Judge Fischer.
 The trial brought the FDIC a unanimous jury verdict on December 7, 2012 of all of its claimed damages of nearly $169 million after less than five hours of jury deliberations.
 The National Law Journal ranked the verdict as number 13 in its annual national "Top Verdicts" list.
 The verdict was also recognized by the Daily Journal in 2012 as having the most significant impact of any plaintiff's verdict in California and for being the second largest dollar verdict in the state.

 Los Angeles County Metropolitan Transportation Authority v.
 Parsons-Dilligham et al. (Los Angeles County Superior Court Ongoing.)
-Mr. Long served as lead counsel in a complicated cost accounting bench trial involving the construction management contract for the Metro Red Line project with more than $350 million in billings at issue.
+Mr. Long served as lead counsel in a complicated cost accounting bench trial involving the construction management contract for the Metro Red Line project.
+MTA sought recovery of defendents' overbillings for overhead expense and for improperly documented costs.
 Phase 1 resulted in a ruling dismissing the contractor's cross-complaint and a subsequent ruling in plaintiff's favor on liability under the complaint.
-Recent rulings are likely to result in a judgment for MTA in excess of $100 million.
-Additional post trial motions are still pending.
+The court entered judgment for the MTA on breach of contract claims on February 13, 2014 for $93.2 million.
+Other claims and post-trial motions are still pending.